-Firewall: A network security system that controls the incoming and outgoing network traffic based on applied rule sets.
+Firewall: A network security system that controls the incoming and outgoing traffic based on applied rule sets.

-Information Resources Manager (IRM): Officer responsible to the State of Texas to manage Clarendon College information technology resources.
+Information Resources Manager (IRM): Officer responsible for the State of Texas managing Clarendon College's information technology resources.
+This is the Vice President of Information Technology.